RanduSoft/RSRangedDateTimePicker/README.md

-# RSRangedDateTimePickerView
+# RSRangedDateTimePicker

 ### A SwiftUI modal to pick a date or time interval in the easiest way possible

-tbd:
-- simple date/time picker
+tbd
+- bottom sheet UI
+- uikit support

 tbd github
 - add documentation